omwano/week_threeip/README.md

 - Github

 ## How it works
 The application uses behaviour driven development approach.
 A user can hover over the "PORTFOLIO" icons to see the name of the project delivered.
 A user can click on the 'WHAT WE DO' icons to see the full description of service offered.
-A user can send a message to request for a service or enquire through
+A user can send a message to request for a service or enquire through a form.
-It uses javascript to analyze user input in the form.
-A user lands on the home page that is designed using html, css, bootstrap.
+The application uses javascript to analyze user input in the form.
+An acknowledgement message pops up once a user submits their message.
 ![alt text](delani_studio/Delani Studio.jpg)